kmille/riseup-vpn-configurator/README.md

 There is already a [riseup-vpn](https://aur.archlinux.org/packages/riseup-vpn) package in AUR.
 But there a few things I don't like:

 - the software is pretty bloated (unnecessary GUI, I got `could not find polkit agent` error messages)
-- sthe autostart feature just put's a file into `~/.config/autostart` which doesn't work with i3
+- the autostart feature just put's a file into `~/.config/autostart` which doesn't work with i3
 - the VPN does not use the best available crypto/ciphers (TLS1.2 instead of TLS1.3)
 - it's not possible to exclude routes from the VPN